-The average CAP rates in Toronto for a commercial property, and multi-unit-residential (MUR) specifically, is about 3.5%.
-Similarly, the average CAP rates in Chicago, as a comparison, is about 5.5%.
-Whether it’s Toronto, or Chicago, or any other city, you need to research the going CAP rate based on city, and area within the city.
+The average CAP rate in Toronto for commercial property, and multi-unit-residential (MUR) specifically, is about 3.5%.
+Similarly, the average CAP rate in Chicago, as a comparison, is about 5.5%.
+Whether it’s Toronto, or Chicago, or any other city, you need to research the going CAP rate based on the city, and area within the city.

 Now let’s do some backward math to figure out the CAP rate.
 If I told you a building’s Net Operating Income (NOI) is $100,000 and the building has a CAP rate of 5%, we could determine the value as follows: